 High blood pressure, also known as hypertension, is when the force of the blood flowing through your blood vessels is consistently too high.
 According to the American Heart Association and American College of Cardiology’s 2017 guidelines high blood pressure is classified as a systolic reading of 130 or higher, or a diastolic reading of 80 mm Hg or higher.

 Hypertension is known as the “silent killer” because often there may be no symptoms, despite its role in significantly increasing the risk for heart disease and stroke.
-Uncontrolled high blood pressure can lead to heart attack, stroke, heart failure and other life-threatening conditions.
+Uncontrolled HBP can lead to heart attack, stroke, heart failure and other life-threatening conditions.

 9 Tips for Living With High Blood Pressure